-Patient is a 27 yo male with a history of abdominal pain and diarrhea x 6 months associated with 40 lb weight loss.
-He was diagnosed with C diff in May and failed flagyl treatment.
-He presents with increasing abdominal pain and diarrhea with new symptoms of vomiting.
+- Patient is a 27 yo white male - Abdominal pain and diarrhea x 6 months associated with 40 lb weight loss. - He was diagnosed with C diff in May and failed flagyl treatment. - He presents with increasing abdominal pain and diarrhea with new symptoms of vomiting.
 He presents with continued chronic diarrhea with bloody stools.

-Physical Examination
+- Physical Examination

-VS: 136/78 HR 84 RR 14 T 98.1 95% RA
+- VS: 136/78 HR 84 RR 14 T

+98.1 95% RA

+- Normal except for:

+- Gastrointestinal: Soft, Nondistended, Normal bowel sounds, diffuse tenderness to palpation.